nicolacimmino/PLC-14500/README.md

 ![capture](documentation/monostable.png)

 The capture below shows the MC14500 WRITE line in blue and the output of the monostable feeding into the /E of the 4099 in yellow.
 As you can see there is just a short pulse on the rising edge of WRITE.
+So now values will be latched at the beginning of the WRITE pulse and the timing issue at the falling edge of the WRITE line become irrelevant.

 ![capture](documentation/capture2.png)